 Business Analysis is the process performed by the Business Analyst.

-11) As a business analyst, what tools, you think are more helpful?
+11) As a business analyst, what are the tools which are more helpful to you?

 12) In your previous experience, what kind of documents you have created?

 INVEST means Independent, Negotiable, Valuable, Estimable, Sized Appropriately, Testable.
-It can assist project managers and technical team to deliver quality products/services.
+It can assist project managers and technical team in delivering quality products/services.

 SaaS means Software as a Service.
 It is related to cloud computing.
-It is different from other software as you don’t need this type of software to be installed on your machine.
-All you need is an Internet connection and a Web Browser to use it.
+It is different from other software bundles as you don’t need this type of software to be installed on your machine.
+All you need is the Internet connection and a Web Browser to use it.